 The process of meat curing has been around for centuries.
 While it was primarily developed as a method of food preservation and to prevent disease, curing has taken on a different role in modern times.
 With the development of more modern food preservation methods, nowadays curing is mostly used for its culinary value to improve the texture and taste of our meat.
-Curing is the magic ingredient that allows us to create mouth-watering prepared meats such as pork chorizo, delicious Volpi prosciutto, and irresistible pork pepperoni.
+Curing is the magic ingredient that allows us to create mouth-watering cured and prepared meats such as pork chorizo, delicious Volpi prosciutto, and irresistible pork pepperoni.

 The History Of Curing

 Curing is something of an ancient art form.
 Sumerians, an ancient people from the Mesopotamia region of the fertile crescent.
 As far back as 3000 BC, Sumerians used salt dried meat as a staple part of their diet to preserve the meat and help it last through times of scarcity.

 While in modern times, we often take simple everyday refrigeration for granted, back in the old days, salt was the primary method used in food preservation.
 In around 900 BC, the Greeks began to mass-produce salt in ‘salt-gardens’ with the specific aim of meeting the demand for salt that was to be used for curing meat and fish.
 Fast-forward a few hundred years later and the Romans also adopted this method of food preservation and as time rolled on, meat curing became part of everyday life in different societies and cultures across the world.